 - The agent will give you a transaction number that you will have to keep and share with the beneficiary who will collect or receive the money in Morocco

 Online service.
-In addition, agencies now allow you to send money online to Morocco without having to leave your home via the company’s website, which is an advantage, firstly because the commission is lower, and secondly, because you will not have to move your money from home.
+In addition, branches now allow you to send money online to Morocco without having to leave your home via the company’s website, which is an advantage, firstly because the commission is lower, and secondly, because you will not have to move your money from home.

 There are other methods of sending money online such as Paypal.
 The drawback is its high cost, and particularly in the case of Morocco.